MackEdweise/brainsandrobots/README.md

 # brainsandrobots
-A repo containing programming projects related to my overall goal to develop a mobile mathematics, neuro-science, electronics and robotics lab named K-9.
+A repo containing programming projects related to my overall goal to develop an educational electronics and robotics lab named K-9.